 Through CWMP monitoring activities, Conservation Northwest will help shape recovery and critical habitat plans for wolverines in Washington, inform land management decisions, and build upon ongoing research in the Cascades.
-Our goals for wolverine monitoring in 2015 were to 1) help the Entiat Ranger District of the Okanogan-Wenatchee National Forest monitor the presence of wolverines in the Entiat Valley in the Glacier Peak Wilderness of the North Cascades, with a specific interest in documenting a potentially denning and reproducing female wolverine, 2) document the presence of wolverines in the southern portion of the North Cascades and the South Cascades; and 3) collect definitive evidence of wolverines on the western side of the North Cascades in the Mount Baker vicinity where anecdotal reports of sightings and tracks have been made for a number of years, and 4) collect genetic data through hair samples to help identify individual wolverines at all of our wolverine monitoring locations.
-In 2015, our wolverine monitoring continued in the Chiwaukum and Bootjack Mountains where our remote cameras have documented at least five individual wolverines to date.
-To ensure that our efforts add to existing research, we maintain installations that lie outside of the current study area established by the North Cascades Wolverine Study and focus on locations where ongoing researchers have made specific requests to complement their efforts.
+Our goals for wolverine monitoring in 2016 were to 1) document the presence of wolverines in the southern portion of the North Cascades and the South Cascades, 2) collect definitive evidence of wolverines on the western side of the North Cascades in the Mount Baker vicinity where anecdotal reports of sightings and tracks have been made for a number of years, and 3) collect genetic data through hair samples to help identify individual wolverines at all of our wolverine monitoring locations.
+In 2016, our wolverine monitoring continued in the Chiwaukum and Blackjack Mountains and Union Gap survey sites where our remote cameras have documented at least five individual wolverines to date.
+We also established locations at Joe and Alaska Lake in response to potential high reliability sightings.
+To ensure that our efforts add to existing research, we maintain sites that lie outside of the current study area established by the North Cascades Wolverine Study and focus on locations where ongoing researchers have made specific requests to complement their efforts.
+A few of our volunteers have also become involved and are sharing data with us from the Multi-State Gulo gulo Study through their survey area at Mountaineers Creek.
+All highlights and data associated with that project will be reported on and communicated through the Multi-State Study.
+We look forward to providing support and continued collaboration with larger regional studies such as this one.